 There’s no doubt in my mind that the best way to truly understand a culture is through language, people, and of course, food.
 That’s why, on my first trip to Portugal, I just knew that I had to check out a food tour with Taste Porto.
 For those of you who are unfamiliar with Portugal, Porto is the country’s second-largest city.
 It’s located along the Douro River, making it renowned for its production of port dessert wine.
 Moreover, it’s home to quite a few delicious Portuguese dishes.
 So what exactly did we get up to with Taste Porto?
 Here’s a little recap.

 Downtown Vintage Food Tour

 Next, we headed to Confeitaria Ateneia for a treat to satisfy everyone’s sweet tooth.
-Known as the oldest chocolate producer in Porto, Confeitaria Ateneia is sure to make any chocolate lover happy with its huge selection of sweets.
+Known as the oldest chocolate producer in Porto, Confeitaria Ateneia is sure to make any chocolate lover happy with its massive selection of sweets.
 For a little something salty to follow, our next stop was the Loja das Conservas.
 I’m not usually big on fish, but Taste of Porto sure changed my mind!
-After a quick taste of seafood with a yummy white wine, we were onto our next and biggest stop: Tascö.
+After a quick taste of seafood with yummy white wine, we were onto our next and most significant stop: Tascö.

 I was invited along this food tour by Taste Porto as compensation for writing this post.
 Nonetheless, all opinions are my own!